TheNamlessGuy/NamBot/README.md

 A shitty bot built for Discord in Java.

 ## Commands
 These are just ordered in a way I found made sense when I implemented them, no real thought went into it
+ALL THE COMMANDS ARE USED WITH THE PREFIX "::"
 ###### Admin Commands
 `cleanup (0-99 | "max")` -> removes 0-99 of the last messages in the current text chat
 `getinfo [@user]` -> Retrieves info about that user (roles, snowflake, avatar URL, join date, etc)